 One of San Diego’s prized attractions for locals and tourists, filled with a world-class lineup of museums, is increasingly becoming a worthy dining destination.
 Joining the all-outdoor Panama 66 and the Prado is Artifact, a progressive restaurant whose menu draws inspiration from the global collection at the Mingei International Museum.

 Reservations to Make in Advance

-Even on peak nights, you’ll usually be able to find somewhere eat at the last minute since dining out in San Diego is a generally relaxed endeavor, but there are still some places where you’ll want to book as far in advance as possible.
-With space at a premium, sushi bars tend to fill up quickly, so at top spots like Soichi Sushi, Sushi Ota, and Sushi Tadokoro, where sitting in front of a sushi master is the only way to go, make sure to reserve yourself a seat ahead of time.
-Reservations are also a must at high-profile chef showcases like Callie and Jeune et Jolie, but both restaurants accept walk-ins at the bar.
+Even on peak nights, you’ll usually be able to find somewhere to eat at the last minute since dining out in San Diego is a generally relaxed endeavor, but there are still some places where you’ll want to book as far in advance as possible.
+With space at a premium, sushi bars tend to fill up quickly, so at top spots like Soichi Sushi and Sushi Tadokoro, where sitting in front of a sushi master is the only way to go, make sure to reserve yourself a seat ahead of time.
+Reservations are also a must at high-profile chef showcases like Callie and Kingfisher, but both restaurants accept walk-ins at the bar.

 Follow the News

 - Eater San Diego is updated every weekday with breaking news stories (restaurant openings, closings, etc.), maps, features, and more.
 Here are a few ways to stay in the loop:

 - Keep an eye on the Eater San Diego homepage.
 New stories will always appear near the top and flow down toward the bottom of the page as they get older, while important recent stories will stay pinned right at the top.
 Also, check out Eater LA and Eater SF and our big sister, Eater.com, for national and international food news.

 - Subscribe to our newsletter, which goes out twice weekly and includes links to top stories.

 - Like us on Facebook and follow us on Twitter for updates on new stories and more throughout the day.